So, you’re looking for a side hustle. But it can’t be just any old gig, right?

 - Run your own home decorations shop.
 If you have a good eye for turning a tired bedroom into a 5-star experience, create collections of different products and sell your favorites online.
 Better still, share some top tips on your shop’s blog and bring your business a whole new level of depth.

 To make your life a little easier, make use of online store builders to get set up fast.
-Good builders will not just save you time on website design and programming, but they will also help you take care of the branding (e.g. logo generation) and text too (text generation).
+Good builders will not just save you time on website design and programming, but they will also help you take care of the branding (e.g. business name generators) and slogans too (text generation).

 After all, your time and energy should be spent on making your side hustle a viable way to earn money, not learning how to code.